PHIL 110: ADVENTURE OF IDEAS, HISTORICAL, FALL 2017

 Course Communications: email will be the primary means of communication outside of class.
 I try to answer all email messages within a few hours.
 During the semester I will email a few short messages to the entire class.

 Tests: Three tests will be given throughout the semester consisting of about 40-60 multiple choice questions each.
 Students who miss class on test days may be penalized.
-For UTM General Education assessment purposes, the final exam will include around five questions from the reading material in the earlier part of the semester that was tested on the first two exams.

 Study Questions: All of the reading material in the course has accompanying study questions, which will be posted on the web.
 Students are required to handwrite all answers to the questions in a blue exam book (to be purchased from the bookstore).
 The exam books are due three times during the semester on test day, and are worth 5 point each time collected.
 The exam books will not be returned.
 Do not copy your answers from other students; I’ll be checking for this.
 The bluebooks come in two sizes; either size is fine.

-Attendance: Attendance is expected and will be taken regularly; poor attendance may adversely affect your grade by 5-15 points.
+Attendance: Attendance is expected and will be taken regularly; poor attendance may negatively affect your grade by 5-15 points.
 You are allowed six discretionary absences, with no penalty.
 If you go over six, I will only evaluate the legitimacy of excuses on finals day, so you need to save all your written excuses until that time; please do not show them to me until then.

-Eight Commandments of Class Conduct: Violation of the following may result in deducted points or worse: (1) Do not show up late for class; (2) shut off and put away all electronic devices; (3) Do not sneak out of class after attendance; (4) Do not leave the room once class starts unless you tell me beforehand; (5) Do not chat with students around you.
+Ten Commandments of Class Conduct: Violation of the following may result in deducted points or worse: (1) Do not show up late for class; (2) shut off and put away all electronic devices; (3) Do not sneak out of class after attendance; (4) Do not leave the room once class starts unless you tell me beforehand; (5) Do not chat with students around you.
 (6) Do not study material for a different class during this one; (7) Do not be disrespectful to me or other students in the room; (8) Do not pack your things until I tell you that class is over; (9) Do not cheat on exams and assignments; (10) Do not backslide on these commandments.

 Class Participation: Class participation is encouraged, but not required.
 When discussing controversial issues in class, please respectfully address me and your fellow students, and do not let your emotions take over.